Rockhaven Sanitarium Historic District

-The Rockhaven Sanitarium Historic District is located in the Crescenta Valley at 2713 Honolulu Avenue in what is now the City of Glendale, California.
+The Rockhaven Sanitarium Historic District is located in the Crescenta Valley at 2713 Honolulu Avenue in what is now the City of Glendale, California, United States.
 The sanitarium for which it is named was opened in 1923 by psychiatric nurse Agnes Richards as a private mental health institution for women with mild mental and nervous disorders.
 The property was added to the National Register of Historic Places in June 2016 and in 2021 it was announced that it would be developed into a museum.

 Institution

+Mental health issues from the 15th to 19th centuries were very discriminatory towards women, and often misdiagnosed.
+At the start of the 20th century the sanatorium movement was spreading around the world and focused on allowing fresh air to flow, and giving room for patients to get exposure to the sun.
 Rockhaven was inspired by principles of the Cottage Plan of Asylum architecture for mental institutions, first developed in the late nineteenth century.
 The Cottage Plan placed numerous individual buildings within landscaped gardens in order to create a serene, home-like environment for residents.
 Rockhaven is one of the best examples of an early twentieth-century woman-owned, women-serving private sanitarium in California, and was one of the first of its type in the nation.
 It reflects the vision of founder Agnes Richards, R.N., and represents a small, yet significant movement that sought to improve the conditions of mentally ill women in the early twentieth century.

 Agnes Traviss Richards, a registered nurse, was inspired to found her own institution when she became discouraged by the way women with mental illness were treated by large, state-run facilities.
-Having worked in state-run insane asylums in Nebraska, Iowa and Patton State Hospital in San Bernardino, California, she witnessed the atrocities firsthand.
+Having worked in state-run insane asylums in Nebraska, Iowa and Patton State Hospital in San Bernardino, California, she witnessed the atrocities firsthand such as physical abuse, torture, starvation, mental abuse through the treatment as an inmate rather than patient.
+Women especially were at risk of sexual assaults happening to them during their time in these sanitariums.
 Richards’ vision was to create a peaceful, home-like setting where women could be cared for surrounded by gardens and lush landscaping.
+Being located in Montrose California allows for a peaceful setting for the Sanitarium alongside California's desert climate.